mkbmain/FolderCompare/README.md

 It seems to work fairly well

+## Please note
+This was done in this version of .net so it was compatible with mono as all \ majority of the development for this was done on linux meaning visual studio designer for forms will probably not work as all forms and controls where done by hand.

-# Find difference in files
+# Find difference in files and directories
 <p>Select Path Let it run </p>
 <img title="" alt="Alt text" src="./Images/3FolderSetup.JPG" width = 350px>
 <p>Review</p>
 <img title="" alt="Alt text" src="./Images/6Results.JPG" width = 350px>

-## Please note
-This was done in this version of .net so it was compatible with mono as all \ majority of the development for this was done on linux meaning visual studio designer for forms will probably not work as all forms and controls where done by hand.